Fulfilling an Unmet Need

 Main Street was created to address this void – to offer opportunities for inclusive living and community engagement, empowering people of all abilities to lead to happier, healthier and more fulfilling lives.
 The Main Street model benefits individuals with disabilities, their often overburdened families and their communities, which are enriched when people of all abilities have opportunities to contribute.

 Main Street is different from other housing projects because of its affordability – with 75% of its 70 apartment units renting for well below market rates – as well as its inclusive, community-focused model.
 A mix of different ages, abilities and economic levels creates organic, meaningful interactions and opportunities that inspire the pathways to friendship and independence.
-Enriching, on-site activities remove the physical barriers often associated with group homes.
-Main Street’s city-centered location in Rockville, Maryland, provides easy accessibility to transit, employment opportunities and leisure.
+Enriching on-site activities remove the physical barriers often associated with group homes.
+Main Street’s city-centered location in Rockville, Maryland, provides easy access to transit, employment opportunities and leisure.
 Grocery stores, restaurants and a three-story public library are within walking distance.
 Main Street redefines the concept of home by offering a place to truly live.

 To learn more about the ways in which Main Street is meeting the needs of those in our community, please visit our Stories page.